openenergymonitor/build-workshop/emontx-pixel-emonesp/emontx/readme.md

 Start with the resistors.
 Form a 90 degree bend in each leg of the resistor right next to the body.
 It's recommended that you align them all in the same direction.

+*Note: Unless specified component orientation does not matter*

 ##### Step 1 - 1 x 18R Resistor

 `Brown, Grey, Black, Gold, Brown.`